openlink/vos-reference-docker/README.md

 OpenLink already builds and tests Virtuoso Open Source on multiple platforms to validate behavior with different operating systems, development tools and libraries.
 This is equivalent to the `vos-build` steps in this reference `Dockerfile`.

 These builds run in parallel on separate native platforms.
-A tarball containing binary installation artifacts is then stored on an internal server.
+A tarball containing binary installation artifacts is stored on an internal server.
 The Docker build process then collates the four builds into one location, extracts files and uses the `COPY` command as in the second part of this `Dockerfile`.

 ## See Also